getsentry/sentry-python/README.md

     # Set traces_sample_rate to 1.0 to capture 100%
     # of transactions for performance monitoring.
-    traces_sample_rate=1.0,  # Adjust this based on your performance needs )
+    traces_sample_rate=1.0,
+)
 ```

-With this configuration, Sentry will monitor for exceptions and performance issues in the background while you continue coding.
-Adjust the `traces_sample_rate` to fine-tune performance monitoring.
+With this configuration, Sentry will monitor for exceptions and performance issues.

 ### Quick Usage Example